 At this point your piece should look like this:

 Step 5: BEFORE adding the pistachio shells, trim the collar of the “necklace” with a border of beads.
 I used soft gold metal embellishments (often used for braids and dreadlocks).
 These can be applied by simply gluing them on top.
 They can also be opened to allow the cardboard to slide in between and then pinched onto the sides of the collar.

 Step 6: (OPTIONAL) As you can see from the photos, I had some loose feathers already on hand that I had purchased a few years back.
 This is totally optional, but I chose to fill in the open space with those loose feathers.

 Step 7: Fill in the remaining area with pistachio nut shells.
 Add the felt backing and chain to finish your piece.
 Et voila!
 You are done!

-I had so much fun with this project that I made a second necklace using the same method - but with the pistachios only.
+I had so much fun with this project that I made a second shell necklace using the same method.
 I also incorporated a few more pieces of left over jewelry.

 One more favor may I ask of you?

 Please share, tweet or pin it.